 Resistance, the Path to Suffering

-Resistance is like driving through life with one foot on the gas and the other foot on the breaks.
-You get where you’re going, but your tense, burned out and leave a trail of smoke.
+Resistance is like driving through life with one foot on the gas and the other foot on the brakes.
+You get where you’re going, but you’re tense, burned out and leave a trail of smoke.
 When we are resistant to life we are quick to react to every challenge or conflict we face.
 The result is uncontrolled emotions and unprocessed pain that continues to dictate our life.
 We become a reactor to life and often blame our reactions on other people and circumstances as an attempt to justify our own behaviors.

 Until you make the unconscious conscious, it will direct your life and you will call it fate.